PGCE, 1 year, full-time

 Professional Studies Strand

 Whilst there is an emphasis on teaching Maths and English, PGCE Primary teaching sessions cover the full range of the Primary National Curriculum and the equivalent strands of the Early Years Foundation Stage Curriculum Guidance.
 Sessions may focus on a single subject area or involve cross-curricular or thematic approaches currently adopted in many schools.
-Some curriculum work will take place through Focus Days in schools and in other education-related settings with direct links back to specific coursework at the School of Education.
+Some curriculum work will take place through Focus Days in schools and in other education-related settings with direct links back to specific coursework at Education at Leicester.

 Specialist Studies Strand